Application Due: Extended to March 25, 2022

 Contact: Email: kkcfellowship@us-japan.org

-Keizai Koho Center (KKC), in cooperation with the National Association of Japan-America Societies (NAJAS), will offer the “KKC Study Tour to Japan 2022” for U.S. and Canadian social studies eachers.
+Keizai Koho Center (KKC), in cooperation with the National Association of Japan-America Societies (NAJAS), will offer the “KKC Study Tour to Japan 2024” for U.S. and Canadian social studies teachers.

-Since 1980, more than 700 social studies teachers have taken part in the “KKC Study Tour to Japan”.
-The project aims to deepen participants’ understanding of Japan and contribute to international mutual understanding across the Pacific.
+Since 1980, over 700 U.S. and Canadian social studies teachers have taken part in “KKC Study Tour to Japan”.
+The program aims to deepen participants’ understanding of Japan and contribute to international mutual understanding across the Pacific.
 Their experiences and findings in Japan have significant value to their students, who will build future ties with Japan.

 Dates of the Program